 Click here to find out about our Oral Indigenous History and Cultural Cosmology Workshop with Philip Cote

 Susan Blight (Anishinaabe, Couchiching First Nation) is an interdisciplinary artist working with public art, site-specific intervention, photography, film and social practice.
 Her solo and collaborative work engages questions of personal and cultural identity and its relationship to space.
 Susan is co-founder of Ogimaa Mikana, an artist collective working to reclaim and rename the roads and landmarks of Anishinaabeg territory with Anishinaabemowin and is a member of the Indigenous Routes artist collective which works to provide free new media training for Indigenous youth.
 Her writing has been published in Shameless Magazine, the Globe & Mail, and on the Decolonization: Indigeneity, Society, and Education blog and she is the recipient of a 2014 IDERD award for her anti-racism work at the University of Toronto.
 Susan received a Bachelor of Fine Arts in Photography and a Bachelor of Arts in Film Studies from the University of Manitoba, a Masters of Fine Arts from the University of Windsor in Integrated Media, and is a PhD student in Social Justice Education at the Ontario Institute for Studies in Education (UofT).
 In August 2019, Susan joined OCAD University as Delaney Chair in Indigenous Visual Culture and as Assistant Professor in the Faculty of Liberal Arts & Sciences and School of Interdisciplinary Studies.

-Click here to find out about our Idea Exchange Workshop with Susan Blight
+Click here to find out about our Cross Cultural Exchange with Indigenous Artist Susan Blight

 Hector Centeno is a digital media creator with over two decades of experience as an independent artist, interactive systems programmer and designer, and digital media technician.